apeoverflow/Auto-Pay-Protocol/README.md

 **Non-custodial crypto subscription payments.
 50% cheaper than Stripe.**

 AutoPay is a decentralized subscription payment protocol built on USDC.
 Users maintain full custody of their funds while enabling merchants to collect recurring payments automatically.
-Users fund their wallet from 12+ chains via Circle Gateway, and all payments settle on Arc, where merchants receive funds.
+All payments settle on Flow EVM, where merchants receive funds.

 ## Features

 - **Non-Custodial**: Funds stay in user wallets until charged.
 No intermediary custody.
 - **Policy-Based**: Users set spending limits, intervals, and caps.
 Full control.
-- **Multi-Chain**: Fund from 12+ chains via Circle Gateway.
-All settlements on Arc.
+- **Multi-Chain Funding**: Bridge USDC from any chain via LiFi.
+All settlements on Flow EVM.
 - **Simple UX**: Users only need USDC.
 No complex token management.
-- **Passkey Auth**: Circle Modular Wallets enable passwordless, seedless onboarding.
 - **Low Fees**: 2.5% protocol fee vs 5%+ for traditional processors.

 ## How It Works